-One of the most active and interesting articles (in my opinion) on this website is the I’m evicting my tenants post.
-The post is basically about me throwing my toys out of the pram and having a gutless whinge about my tenant, and how I want to evict her stupid ass.
-For the record, if there’s any justice in the world, she’ll be slowly burning in hell like a skewered lamb kebab right now.
+One of the most active and interesting articles (in my opinion) on this website is the I’m evicting my tenants blog post.
+It’s essentially a perfect example of me throwing my toys out of the pram and having a gutless whinge about my tenant (who genuinely deserves to be evicted, and if there’s any justice in the world, she’ll be slowly burning in hell like a skewered lamb kebab in the near future).

-The post is interesting because a lot of people have been actively commenting on the article; majority of the them being Landlords that are also experiencing frustrating situations with shit-for-brains tenants.
+The post is interesting because a lot of people have been actively commenting on the article; majority of them being Landlords that are also experiencing frustrating situations with vulgar tenants.

-I’ve dealt with some real scumbag tenants in my short time of being a Landlord, consequently I know how stressful it can be.
-If I had it my way (providing that a tenant steps out of line), all landlords would be well within their rights to change the locks and throw their tenants onto the streets.
+I’ve dealt with some real scumbag tenants in my short time of being a Landlord (don’t get it twisted, I’ve dealt with some amazing tenants, too), consequently I know how stressful it can be.
+If I had it my way, all landlords would be well within their rights to change the locks and throw rogue tenants onto the streets (just to clarify, I’m talking about the worst of the worst kind of occupant here).

 It is illegal for a Landlord to change the locks?